IRS Partial Payment Installment Agreement: How Does It Work?

-“All taxpayers are expected to immediately full pay delinquent tax liabilities.
+"All taxpayers are expected to immediately full pay delinquent tax liabilities.
 When this is not possible taxpayers may be allowed to pay their liabilities over a prescribed period of time.
-If full payment cannot be achieved by the Collection Statute Expiration Date (CSED), and taxpayers have some ability to pay, the Service can enter into Partial Payment Installment Agreements (PPIAs).
-The American Jobs Creation Act of 2004 amended IRC § 6159 to provide this authority.“
+If full payment cannot be achieved by the Collection Statute Expiration Date (CSED), and taxpayers have some ability to pay, the Service can enter into Partial Payment Installment Agreements (PPIAs)."

 The IRS wants to get paid...now

 If you owe the IRS money, the IRS will inform you of the myriad ways of paying them in full now.
-Borrowing, liquidating 401ks.
-But because tax liens destroy credit, a lot of taxpayers can’t borrow, so that’s not an option.
+Borrowing, liquidating 401ks, even putting the amount on your credit card!
+What they won't tell you is why those are bad ideas.

-The IRS wants you to pay over time.
+So if you can't pay now, the IRS wants you to pay over time

-Oftentimes, a Revenue Officer will suggest to file an Offer in Compromise.
-Many taxpayers make the mistaken assumption that if a Revenue Officer would recommend an Offer in Compromise, the changes of getting one accepted are good, and the process for getting an Offer in Compromise accepted is also good.
-Neither one is the case.
-We find that Revenue Officers will recommend that you file an Offer in Compromise because (1) your guard is down; (2) you must disclose your entire financial picture; (3) so when your Offer in Compromise is rejected, the IRS knows exactly where to go to levy you in case you don’t agree to their harsh repayment terms.
+Oftentimes, a Revenue Officer will suggest you file an Offer in Compromise.
+Many taxpayers make the mistaken assumption that if a Revenue Officer would recommend an Offer in Compromise, the changes of getting one accepted are good.
+We find that Revenue Officers will recommend that you file an Offer in Compromise because (1) your guard is down; (2) you must disclose your entire financial picture; (3) so when your Offer in Compromise is rejected the IRS knows exactly where to go to levy you in case you don't agree to their harsh repayment terms.

-Don’t let the IRS force you to accept a tax debt settlement that is in your best interest.
-Become educated about the best possible ways for you to settle your tax debt.
+Don't let the IRS force you to accept a tax debt settlement that is in your best interest.
+Become educated about the best possible ways for you to settle your tax debt by clicking here, or contact us for help!